 No charges on booking cancellation

-It’s best to go À la carte at Zaica.
-They do have a lunch buffet though, in case you are in a hurry, or don’t want to read the menu.
-If you are in a group, I recommend the vegetarian or the non-vegetarian kabab platter.
-It makes most sense.
-For main course, the pateeleywala chole is a good choice – it has got the lovely taste of pomegranate, and goes well with a kulcha.
-I was happy with my keema pav though, and an order of the butter chicken was a good idea too, even though I find most butter chicken sweeter than it ought to be.
+It is best to go À la carte at Zaica.
+They do have a lunch buffet though, in case you are in a hurry, or do not want to read the menu.
+If you are in a group, I recommend the vegetarian or the non-vegetarian 'Kabab Platter'.
+It makes the most sense.
+For the main course, the 'Pateeleywala Chole' is a good choice – it has got the lovely taste of pomegranate and goes well with a 'Kulcha'.
+I was happy with my 'Keema Pav' though, and an order of the 'Butter Chicken' was a good idea too, even though I find most butter chicken sweeter than it ought to be.

 Budget-friendly fine dining in any city is considered a blessing.
 If one can enjoy a delicious meal in a lovely elegant setting without breaking one’s bank balance, then it is almost a miracle.
 Fine dining has gotten so expensive nowadays, which is why we catalogue any affordable places we find for your knowledge immediately.
 But there are some places that doesn’t need any introduction, take ‘Zaica Dine & Wine’ for example.
 The restaurant is a popular chain of restaurants dotted all over Bengaluru, immensely famous with the families and foodies alike.
 Its budget-friendly capacity only elevates its popularity.
 Although there are several outlets of Zaica Dine & Wine in the city, the one on 100 Feet Road in Indiranagar is the busiest.
 Tucked between a string of trendy gastronomic spots, the restaurant manages to hold its own.